Faculty and staff can request recycle and reuse services to support the effective stewardship of our campus resources.

 Universal wastes cannot be placed in the regular trash.
 Designated boxes areprovided for recycling.
 Rechargeable batteries must be placed separately in a provided plastic bag.
 Do not place alkaline or carbon zinc batteries in the designated boxes.

 Universal waste batteries include:

 Recycle rechargeable or lead acid batteries in receptacles placed at the following campus locations.
-You may also recycle at local area stores that provide battery recycling service (Best Buy, The Home Depot or Sears).
+You may also recycle at local area stores that provide battery recycling service (Best Buy, The Home Depot or Lowe's).

 Call Customer Service at 716-645-2025.
 Staff is available 24 hours a day.